contrasam/ai-agent-java-example/README.md

 =================================================
 Type your message to interact with the agent.
 Special commands:
   /slots  - Check available appointment slots
+  /booked - View all booked appointments
   /quit   - Exit the application
 =================================================

 You: Hi, I need to book an appointment